 Mummie would usually deposit me in the outside pen around 9:00 am – except when it was raining – and there I’d stay until she completed her chores – usually by noontime.
 After lunch and my appointed nap, I would habitually find myself back in the outdoor playpen until Mark came home from school in the middle of the afternoon.

-Considering that I was on my own for as much as three hours at a spell – with only a tricycle, a sandbox, and a few balls to play with – I began to befriend whatever came into view.
+Considering that I was on my own for as much as three hours at a spell – with only a tricycle, a sandbox, and a few balls to play with – I began to befriend whoever came into view.
 I often chatted away at a flock of chickadees that played above my head in the maple tree that swayed over the broad section of our driveway.

 Bob, our mailman, would regularly come by at midday and effusively greet us both.
 “What are you and Clinker up to today, Shaunie?” he’d bellow.

 “Oh, Bob, we’re just waiting here for everyone to come home,” I’d reply.
 Bob would then stick his hands through my bars and pat my honey-colored head.
 Eventually, however, what Clinker and I ended up doing was to plot how to scale my playpen in order to escape its clutches.
-Never underestimate the pooled acumen of a little boy and a dog.
+Never underestimate the pooled acumen of a little boy and a pup.

 After landing safely on the driveway outside the reaches of the playpen, I immediately sprinted out of my driveway, scurried up Radcliffe Road like a squirrel, and eventually found myself in the grassy barrier of a rotary at the corner of Radcliffe, Brook Street, and Benvenue.
 There I stood transfixed in the middle of the three-cornered roundabout for several minutes, not knowing what to do as an arsenal of eight-cylinder gas guzzlers – from Chevys to Impalas to Oldsmobiles – zoomed by me.

-After a chunk of time, a white-and-blue-colored Rambler Six station-wagon abruptly screeched to a stop by the circle – its brake lights flashing sternly.
+A few minutes later, a white-and-blue-colored Rambler Six station-wagon abruptly screeched to a stop by the circle – its brake lights flashing sternly.
 The driver’s side then flew open, and Mrs. Nancy Gibbs, my godmother, scrambled out, looked me and roared, “Shaunie, where is your mother?”